NouraAlhadlaq/tic-tac-toe-project/README.md

 ## **Description:**

-This is a Tic Tac Toe game with 2 player and score counter.
+This is a web version of the classical Tic Tac Toe game with 2players and score counter.

 ## **DEMO:**